-When does a new business need a licence, permit or registration?
+When does a business need a licence, permit or registration?

-However, in many cases, such as home-based businesses, business licensing is not enforced.
-But if your business opens an office or performs functions that will disrupt residential neighbours, it will likely have to do so in a designated area, and will therefore require a municipal business licence.
+If a business opens an office or performs an activity that might disrupt residential neighbours, it will likely have to do so in a designated area and will require a municipal business licence.

 Environmental and zoning permits

-You need a federal and provincial permit for most businesses that affect the physical environment or that work with hazardous materials.
+Your business will need federal and provincial permits if the activities affect the environment, or you work with hazardous materials.
 All operators of new businesses must understand their area of business well enough to recognize what permits are required.

 When companies incorporate, they are given a government charter to operate, so these functions are automatically performed.

 In most provinces, businesses must register for provincial tax regimes, with some regulation requiring them to register in other provinces where they conduct business, or require a certain income level to collect provincial sales tax.

 Businesses earning less than $30,000 a year usually do not have to register for federal and provincial sales taxes (GST/HST).
 However, most businesses do have to register with the Canada Revenue Agency (CRA).
 Before registering for any federal government program, a business must obtain a business number from the CRA.
 You will also need to register with the CRA if you have employees.

 How do you find out what permits, licences and registrations you need?